Embedding from Other Documents

 Quarto Documents

-When the source is a Quarto document (.qmd), use the label of the code block as the identifer.
+When the source is a Quarto document (.qmd), use the label of the code block as the identifier.
 For example, if the source document penguins.qmd contained the following code block:

 penguins.qmd